wechaty/docusaurus/docusaurus/docs/api/room-invitation.md

 ### roomInvitation.accept\(\) ⇒ `Promise <void>`

-This method accepts the room invitation.See the following example:
+This method accepts the room invitation.
+See the following example:

 #### Example